tibogens/OpenThreads/README.md

 It is not meant to be kept up-to-date, but OpenThreads is a very mature and robust library and does not change often.*

+*Note2: this fork is now being modified for my needs.
+While changes should be non-intrusive (i.e. only optional additions), you are probably better off using the 3.3.6 release rather than the master branch.*

 This library is intended to provide a minimal & complete Object-Oriented (OO) thread interface for C++ programmers.
 It is loosely modeled on the Java thread API, and the POSIX Threads standards.
 The architecture of the library is